 FOG is the number one cause of sewer system blockages in the Metro Atlanta area.
-Fats, Oils & Grease build up and eventually block the plumbing and sewer system.
+Fats, Oils, and Grease build up and eventually block the plumbing and sewer system.
 These blockages can cause sewage to flow out of manholes into streets and rivers, or up floor drains in homes.
 Preventing these blockages protects the environment and saves residents money.

 MYTH - Using a garbage disposal will not clog pipes.

-FACT - Garbage disposals conveniently dispose of grease bearing food particles, but often leads to higher incidence of sewer clogs, not only from the additional grease, but also from the food particles themselves which can become trapped by existing grease in sewer pipes.
+FACT - Garbage disposals conveniently dispose of grease-bearing food particles, but often lead to a higher incidence of sewer clogs, not only from the additional grease but also from the food particles themselves which can become trapped by existing grease in sewer pipes.